xpmethod/xpmethod.github.io/_posts/projects/2015-4-10-literary-visualization-lab.md

 issue: 15
 ---

-The Literary Visualization Lab is a project whose goal is to re-think our approach to displaying and designing tools for exploring literary data.
+The Literary Modeling & Visualization Lab is a project whose goal is to re-think our approach to displaying and designing tools for exploring literary data.
 Rather than simply making standalone, one-off maps, graph, or chart of a novel, the literary visualization lab is interested in reading laterally across multiple